How to Prepare for a Speech with 15 pieces of Advice. Enjoy your reading with a cup of coffee!

-Ontra suggests familiarizing ourselves with the content such that we can carry on without any stuff that we prepared.
+Ontra suggests familiarizing ourselves with the content to carry on without any stuff that we prepared.
 “If you were one-on-one in the elevator without a slide, how would you explain that slide to a person?”
 We need to answer that question for every portion of our presentation.

 How to prepare for a speech 3: Capture attention

 The first impressions of a presentation are critical.
-In this situation, we need to capture our audience’s attention and convince them to listen to our presentation entirely.
-Taking time to prepare and know our material is the key for an engaging presentation, no matter whom we are speaking to or what topic we are discussing.
-Make sure we are not only polishing our speaking but also how we deliver the whole materials concisely.
+We need to capture our audience’s attention and convince them to listen to our presentation entirely in this situation.
+Taking time to prepare and know our material is the key to an engaging presentation, no matter whom we speak to or what topic we discuss.
+Make sure we are polishing our speaking and how we deliver the whole materials concisely.

-Ontra suggests us to use this tactic, “start your presentation with a short story telling about your business, then relate that story back to your audience.”
+Ontra suggests we use this tactic, “start your presentation with a short storytelling about your business, then relate that story to your audience.”
 Use something that triggers curiosity or something surprising.
-If we can get them to imagine something, it will instantly help our audience relate to what we are saying.
-We can use Google for a helper when we are not sure where to start.
+If we can imagine something, it will instantly help our audience relate to what we are saying.
+We can use Google as a helper when we are unsure where to start.
 We will always find something useful there.

 How to prepare for a speech 4: Speak candidly

-Once our audience’s pay attention to us, it will intimidate ourselves to speak persuasively and confidently, especially when we are nervous.
-To overcome this, we suggest picking one audience to talk for ice breaking.
+Once our audience pays attention, it will intimidate us into speaking persuasively and confidently, especially when we are nervous.
+We suggest picking one audience to talk about for ice-breaking to overcome this.
 But, never choose an audience who likes interrupting our speaking.
 Instead, pick a friendly face from the crowd and start to speak to that person.
 Then everyone will enjoy our performance enthusiastically.

-By speaking as if we are talking to a friend, our presentation will naturally sound conversational, rather than memorizing and rehearsing our material.
+Speaking as if we are talking to a friend, our presentation will naturally sound conversational, rather than memorizing and rehearsing our material.
 So, how can we speak well when delivering our prepared materials intensively?
 Please don’t read what is written on our slides.
 Instead, we can visualize the slides and imagine something that points us to talk about that spontaneously.
-Presentations are formal storytelling.
-If we can tell the story with a concise message and intense visuality, we are in.
+Presentations are traditional storytelling.
+We are in if we can tell the story with a concise message and intense visuality.

-How to prepare for a speech 5: Know audience’s needs
+How to prepare for a speech 5: Know the audience’s needs

-If we are speaking in front of the audiences, know what they need.
+Knowing the demographic of our audiences are imperative.
+If we speak in front of the audience, we know what they need.
 Even if they are our friends and families, entertain them.
 Otherwise, If they are corporate people, teach and inspire them.
-Knowing the demographic of our audiences are imperative.

-As we prepare the presentation, we always need to bear in mind what the audience’s need, not what we can tell them.
-While we are giving the presentation, we need to focus on the audience’s response.
+As we prepare the presentation, we always need to bear what the audience needs, not what we can tell them.
+While giving the presentation, we need to focus on the audience’s response.
 Briefly, we only need to understand and respond well to our audiences.